TomSpencer-Dev/Development_Portfolio/README.md

 <h3>Movie Theater Site</h3>

 This page is an example home page for a movie theater that is styled using Bootstrap 4.
-It contains many Bootstrap components including but not limited to a navbar, jumbotron, form, cards and dropdowns. <br>
+It contains many Bootstrap components including but not limited to a navbar, jumbotron, form, cards and dropdowns. <br><br><br>

 <h2>JavaScript Projects</h2>